2011 Open Doors Gala

 Columbia College Chicago’s 2011 Open Doors Gala on Nov.
 5 hosted 250 community and business leaders and friends of the college to benefit the Open Doors Scholarship Fund for Chicago Public Schools (CPS) graduates to attend Columbia College.

-Almost $700,000 was grossed by the black-tie event, which was an evening of spectacles and musical performances by Columbia’s community of student artists held on campus at the Media Production Center (MPC).
+The black-tie event, which was an evening of spectacles and musical performances by Columbia’s community of student artists, was held on campus at the Media Production Center (MPC).

 Guests were initially greeted by models wearing a selection of student designs from fashion studies majors.
 The corridors of the MPC were lined with student art installations and projections of student photo and art works.
 The evening’s entertainment featured performances by the Columbia College Gospel Choir & Rhythm Section plus special student-driven spectacles.
 Open Doors Scholarship recipient Serafin Lopez, a senior art & design major and CPS graduate, spoke during the program about how the scholarship allowed him to choose his “number one school” and enabled him to work less and focus more on school while at Columbia College.